PunchThrough/bean-sdk-android/README.md

 ## Blink the on-board LED

-This snippet assumes you have a `Bean` object, like from the [Read device information second](https://github.com/PunchThrough/bean-sdk-android#read-device-information).
+This snippet assumes you have a connected `Bean` object, like from the [Read device information second](https://github.com/PunchThrough/bean-sdk-android#read-device-information).

 Also, you shouldn't `Thread.sleep()`, this is just to show off the `LedColor` and `Bean` API.